AndrewEllis93/Print-Tuning-Guide/README.md

                 - *Male* pins go into the *female* housings, and vice versa.
                     - ![](Images/Troubleshooting/LayerShifting/Microfit-Housings.jpg)
                 - The crimped side of the pins should be facing *towards the latch*, as shown above.
-                - The lower arms should be crimped onto the insulation, and the next arms should be crimped onto the bare wire.
+                - The lower arms should be crimped onto the insulation, and the following arms should be crimped onto the bare wire.
-                - The female pins (that go into the male housings) have *three* sets of arms.
-You should only crimp the lower two.
+                - The female pins have *three* sets of arms. *You should only crimp the lower two.*
                     - **(!)
 DO NOT CRIMP THESE ARMS.**
                     - ![](Images/Troubleshooting/LayerShifting/Microfit-Female.png)
                 - **Example of correct crimps:**
                     - ![](Images/Troubleshooting/LayerShifting/Microfit-Crimps.png)
-            - Do a "tug test".
+            - Do a "pull test".
 Ensure that the pins do not come out.
                 - Microfits hold *very* strongly.
-The pins should be nearly impossible to pull out, in fact the wire will usually tear before they come out.
+The pins should be nearly impossible to pull out.
+The wire will usually tear before they ever come out.
-- #### Other
+- #### Wiring
+    - Ensure that you are using high strand count wire, of 24awg or thicker.
+        - Low strand count wires / solid core wire will break in the drag chains with repeated bending.
+These breaks usually will not be visible, as they occur inside of the insulation.
     - Ensure that your wiring is not damaged.
 Check continuity.
 ### Mechanical
 - With the motors powered off, move the toolhead by hand in each axis.
 Feel if one axis has more resistance than the other.
 - Identify which axis the shifting is occuring in by inspecting your prints. \
-The circle represents a printed object.
+The circles represent a printed object shifting in the direction of the arrows.

     - **CoreXY:**
         - When looking at your printer from the front, the B motor is on the left, and A is on the right. \